Polymer/old-docs-site/1.0/docs/devguide/styling.md

 CSS classes, etc., call `this.updateStyles()` on the element.
 To update all elements on the page, you can also call `Polymer.updateStyles()`.

-The user can also directly modify a {{site.project_title}} element's custom property by setting key-value pairs in `customStyle` on the element (analogous to setting `style`) and then calling `updateStyles()`.
+You can also directly modify a {{site.project_title}} element's custom property by setting key-value pairs in `customStyle` on the element (analogous to setting `style`) and then calling `updateStyles()`.
 To get the value of a custom property on an element, use `getComputedStyleValue(propertyName)`.